outr/giant-scala/README.md

   .project(name.include)
   .`match`(name === "John Doe")
   .as[SimplePerson]
-  .toFuture
+  .toList
 ```

-This will return a `Future[List[SimplePerson]]`.
+This will return a `IO[List[SimplePerson]]`.
 This can be extremely useful for complex queries to avoid being bound to
 the original type.
-It is also worth noting that instead of calling `toFuture` you can call `toQuery()` and it will generate
+It is also worth noting that instead of calling `toList` you can call `toQuery()` and it will generate
 a `String` representation of the query that can be directly pasted into the `mongo` REPL.
 This allows for much easier testing
 of complex queries.